Amorion-research/AMORION-Universal-Framework/docs/pillars/energy.md

-# Entropiska grundvalar
+# Entropic Foundations

-Denna publikation beskriver hur fysisk och kvantmekanisk entropi används som resurs för säkerhet, slumpgenerering och effektivisering.
-Allt är detaljerat för att omöjliggöra patent på dessa tillvägagångssätt.
+This publication details how physical and quantum entropy is harnessed as a resource for security, randomization, and efficiency.
+All methods are described in such detail that patenting these approaches is rendered impossible.

-## Principer
+## Principles
-- Entropi som resurs: Fysisk entropi utnyttjas i systemarkitektur och algoritmik.
+- Entropy as a resource: Physical entropy is leveraged in system architecture and algorithmics.
-- Multikällig entropisk sammanslagning: Flera fysiska källor kombineras för maximal oförutsägbarhet.
+- Multi-source entropic merging: Multiple physical sources are combined for maximal unpredictability.
-- Entropiverifiering: Statistiska och fysikaliska tester säkerställer entropikvalitet.
+- Entropy validation: Statistical and physical tests guarantee entropy quality.
-- Energi–entropibalans: Optimering mellan energiåtgång och entropiproduktion.
+- Energy–entropy balance: Optimization between energy expenditure and entropy production.
-- Entropidriven informationsbehandling: Slumpen integreras explicit i beräkningsflöden.
+- Entropy-driven information processing: Randomness is explicitly integrated in computational flows.

-## Modell
+## Model
-Entropikvalitet H(S) = -Σ p(x_i) log₂ p(x_i) - B(S), där B(S) = biaskorrigering.
+Entropy quality H(S) = -Σ p(x_i) log₂ p(x_i) - B(S), where B(S) is a bias correction.

-## Implementerbarhet
+## Implementability
-- Arkitektur för entropisk sammanslagning och validering beskrivs så att implementation är möjlig för fackman.
+- Architectures for entropic merging and validation are described for implementation by a skilled practitioner.
-- Exempel: Statistiska tester, källhantering, och vitningsalgoritmer.
+- Examples: Statistical tests, source management, and whitening algorithms.

-## Tillämplighet
+## Applicability
-- Kvantresilient kryptografi, energieffektiva algoritmer och distribuerade system.
+- Quantum-resilient cryptography, energy-efficient algorithms, and distributed systems.

-## Defensiv publicering
+## Defensive Publication
-Publikationen utgör prior art för alla tekniker, metoder och arkitekturer som beskrivs här.
+This publication constitutes prior art for all techniques, methods, and architectures described herein.

 ---
-Publicerad: 2025-05-20 14:05:21
+Published: 2025-05-20 14:11:44
-Författare: Amorion-research
+Author: Amorion-research